particle1331/ok-transformer/README.md

 <br>

-A collection of self-contained notebooks on topics in machine learning engineering.
-This includes neural networks and language modeling, deep learning in TensorFlow/Keras and PyTorch, high-performance Python, model deployment and MLOps.
+A collection of self-contained notebooks on topics in machine learning engineering and operations.
 The notebooks run end-to-end with generally reproducible results across runs.

 <br>